GerritCodeReview/plugins_rename-project/src/main/resources/Documentation/about.md

 is granted the 'Rename Own Project' capability (provided by this plugin).
 However, because of all the caveats of this plugin, it is not recommended to delegate the 'Rename Project' capability to any non-admin user.

-As previously described, this plugin is capable of performing only file system rename, if a user is an admin user and if the `--replication` option is used.